 Flummery was another popular ninteeenth century dish that Dolley reportedly served at her many festive social gatherings at the White House.
 According to an article in the New York Times, dictionary writers are not kind to flummery and this “innocent pudding” is often described by lexicographers as a “bland custard” or “a sort of pap,” while Webster’s asserts that an alternative meaning of flummery is “something insipid or not worth having.”

 Food historians say that the modern origins of flummery can be traced to a seventeenth century Welsh specialty prepared with oatmeal and boiled until dense.
 As this "goopy dish" lost popularity over the years, cooks gave the name flummery to those puddings that were “firmed up with almonds and gelatin.”

 By the time flummery made its way to the United States, it had been transformed into a "pure, delicately-set fruit stew."
-If you’d like to whip up some flummery for your next dinner party or large social gathering, here is a simple recipe to try from the New York Times Magazine:
+If you’d like to whip up some flummery this holiday season, here is a simple recipe to try from the New York Times Magazine:

 1 quart fresh raspberries

 1 cup sugar

 3 tablespoons cold water or milk

 Heavy cream, for serving

 Combine the berries, sugar and ½ cup hot water in a saucepan.
 Cook over low heat, stirring, until the mixture is liquid.
 Strain the pulp through a fine sieve.
 Return the strained liquid to a saucepan.
 Bring to a boil.
 Meanwhile, blend the cornstarch with the cold water or milk.
 Stir this into the boiling berry liquid.
 Add the lemon juice.
 Simmer for 1 minute.
 Serve with heavy cream and enjoy!